Baltics generalizations about the treatment of Muslim women have tainted perceptions. So what are the fallacies surrounding women in Islam?

 What of the hundreds of millions of other female Muslims around the globe, from Indonesia to Egypt, from China to the Baltics?
 Does moderate Islam deny them freedoms in their daily lives, or is this a convenient narrative to justify anti-Islamic sentiment?

-The Koran cautions women “to draw their outergarments close around themselves” so that they will not inspire sexual desire in men other than their husbands.
+The Koran cautions women “to draw their outergarments close around themselves” so that they will not inspire sexual desire in men other than their husbands, they also need to be aware of all the genital herps symptoms since they can not put their husbands in danger.

 Many in the Baltics decry the various headcoverings as sexist, but their implementation differs widely in the Muslim world.